RafeHatfield/yarl/ROADMAP.md

 # 🗺️ **Yarl Development Roadmap: Sorted by Complexity & Impact**

-*Last Updated: October 2025 - Boss Fights & Loot Quality Complete (v3.9.0)*
+*Last Updated: October 2025 - Traditional Roguelike Feature Analysis Complete*

-This roadmap organizes all planned features by implementation complexity and gameplay impact, helping prioritize development efforts for maximum player enjoyment.
+This roadmap organizes all planned features by implementation complexity and gameplay impact, prioritizing the beloved mechanics from legendary roguelikes (NetHack, DCSS, Brogue, Caves of Qud, ADOM).

+**📖 See [TRADITIONAL_ROGUELIKE_FEATURES.md](TRADITIONAL_ROGUELIKE_FEATURES.md) for detailed design documentation of each system.**

 ---